harkred/harkred/README.md

 Hi, I am Harkeerat Singh, a programming enthuiast aspiring to be a web developer.
-I am currently attending a university in bachelors of engineering degree.
+I am currently attending a university pursuing bachelors of engineering degree.
 I hope to connect with other people with similar interests.
 Here are some different ways to connect with me.

   Linkedin: https://www.linkedin.com/in/harkeerat-singh-a92530213/